 As I kid, my very favorite Thanksgiving dish was the green bean casserole.
 It still is, come to think of it.
 I suppose it’s one of the formative flavors from my childhood.

-When Redwood Hill Farm hired me to develop a new recipe for them this month, I wanted it to be a makeover of a popular Thanksgiving dish.
+So when Redwood Hill Farm hired me to develop a new recipe for them, I wanted it to be a makeover of a popular Thanksgiving dish.
 I knew I wanted to use their Smoked Goat Milk Cheddar, my favorite of all their delectable cheeses (we even served it at our wedding).
 And when they asked me if I could work in one of their Green Valley Organics Lactose-Free products, I knew that their Sour Cream – which is far more like crème fraîche than American sour cream – would be the perfect addition to a green bean casserole makeover.

 Before I go on, I’d like to mention how much I love Redwood Hill Farm (and not just because they’re paying me; this part’s not in the contract!).
 Both Redwood Hill and Green Valley Organics are Certified Humane farms.
 I have visited both the farm and the creamery (click through for my pictures!), and am thrilled at the quality of life they provide for their goats (I haven’t seen the cows, but I have no doubt Jennifer and her team take excellent care of them, too).
 I walked amongst the goats and they were so well-mannered, healthy, and affectionate, I could tell they were very happy goats indeed.